folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I'm that—" > Uncensored Christian hip hop

-* While using prophanity or racial epithets is not socially acceptable to most of Christian hip hop's core audience, one particularly notable and early example of a Christian hip hop artist pushing back against audience excpectations can be found on Sho Baraka’s 2013 track “Chapter 9: Jim Crow” whose hook prominently features the word "nigga".
+* While using profanity or racial epithets is not socially acceptable to most of Christian hip hop’s core audience, one particularly notable and early example of a Christian hip hop artist pushing back against audience expectations can be found on Sho Baraka’s 2013 track “Chapter 9: Jim Crow,” whose hook prominently features the word "nigga."

   * *I feel I'm trapped in a crazy place
   Asking the Lord for amazing grace